Earth Day Volunteer Page

 Questions?
 Contact Kara, our Volunteer Coordinator, at email@example.com

 Ongoing/Organizing Support – Roles and tasks involved with everything that has to happen before Event Day.
 Great choice if you are interested in the planning, administrating, and promoting of community festivals and are keen to meet and work with local leaders.

-Lead-up Activities – We are involved with many community activities in the weeks leading up to Earth Day: from Repair Cafes to Plant & Seed Swaps, some will need extra volunteers.
+Lead-up Activities – Some activities in the weeks leading up to Earth Day will need extra volunteers.
 Check with us for the latest opportunities:

 The early birds get us ready to go and set for the day!